python-lapidary/lapidary-render/docs/index.md

 extra_sources
 : list of additional source roots for manually written python files.

-plugins
-: list of plugin classes.
-See [the section on plug-ins](/plugins)

 At least one of `document_path` and `origin` is required.
 Saving OpenAPI document in the project is recommended for repeatable builds.